 If you’re lucky enough, you can find some real gems.
 I have found surveys that require you to complete short questionnaires every day for a small reward.
 Then at the end of the week, you get an even bigger payout.
 For example, this survey below paid out the equivalent of £84 per hour!

-Once you’ve built up at least £5, you can withdraw into your PayPal account and the money is paid instantly.
+Once you’ve built up at least £5, you can withdraw into your PayPal.
 Although it used to cost to do this, since June 2019, it has been free.

 Some tips for Prolific Academic